mattecenz/ES_PROJECT_FreeRTOS_SMP_RP2040/README.md

 We can simply clone the [official repository](https://github.com/raspberrypi/picotool) and then compile it:

-**NB:** When using the latest version of CMake 4.0.0 (and onwards), the support of versions <3.5 has been removed.
-So we need to update `pico-sdk/lib/mbedtls/CMakeLists.txt:23` and put the minimum version to 3.5.
-This is a problem of the open source project and it cannot be avoided.
-(At the moment I have opened an [Issue on Github](https://github.com/Mbed-TLS/mbedtls/issues/10123),let's see what they answer with).
+**NB:** There is a compatibility issue with the current version of picotool (2.1.1) and CMake 4.0.0.
+In order to solve the issue one has either to manually fix the error in the `CMakeListst.txt` or compile the `develop` branch of the repository.
+The issue will be solved in the next release.

+**NB:** Remember to have `PICO_SDK_PATH` enabled.

 ```
 $ git clone https://github.com/raspberrypi/picotool.git